arnavsahu/connect4game/README.md

 # connect4game
-connect 4 game.
-You will play a computer.
-Written using Intellij.
+My first game.
+Java connect 4 game.
+You will play a computer programmed with move countering/winning logic.
+Written using Intellij.Uses swing to display board.